Engin-Boot/pong-stage-amutamil/Stage0/1_User Interface.md

 ## Acceptance Criteria

-### Scenario: Playing area size
+### Scenario: Creating playing area

   Given the x-y dimensions

   When game launched

-  Then the playing area with given dimension is setup by this module
+  Then create the playing area

-### Scenario: Background
+### Scenario: Designing Back ground

-  Given the background type(i.e., colour,image, video), dimensions
+  Given the back ground specifications

   When game launched

-  Then the background is setup for playing area by this module
+  Then the back ground is setup for playing area by this module

-### Scenario: Pad
+### Scenario: Designing the Pad

   Given the pad specifications

   When game launched

-  Then two 1 dimensional floating pad is setup within playing area by this module
+  Then two 1D floating pad designed for given specification

   ----------------------------------------------------------------